 Tatiana Zheltov heads this ministry to the parish.
 There are 10 teams that provide the fellowship meals after liturgy.
 It is an opportunity to use one’s cooking skills to support our fellowship and to bless the members of the parish.
 If this is a ministry that suits, please see Tatiana.

 This ministry trains and schedules individuals to prepare the prosphora for Divine Liturgies.
 This is a very holy and necessary ministry and it requires training to be able to participate.
 Please see Mat.
 Kyra if you are interested in joining this ministry.

 Our local chapter of this important society is headed by Jonathan and Sabrina Vilord.
 Its purpose is for us as individuals and as a parish to create within us and between us and others a spirit of reconciliation.
 In these volatile times, it is important for us to be ambassadors of Christ and be agents of reconciliation.
 We meet Wednesday evening after Vespers for a short session.
 If you wish to help, please see Jonathan or Sabrina to become part of this vital ministry.

-Our youth group meets on Sunday evenings from 5:00 pm - 6:30 pm in the fellowship hall under the leadership of Andrew Garrison.
-If you are in interested in being part of this group, which is focused on harboring a community of spiritual growth for students between the ages of 15 and 18, please contact Drew.
+Our youth group meets on Sundays after Divine Liturgy from 12:30 pm - 1:30 pm in the old parish hall under the leadership of Luther Lown.
+If you are in interested in being part of this group, which is focused on harboring a community of spiritual growth for students between the ages of 15 and 18, please contact Luther.